Seniorbunz/Readme-daniel-sonora/README.md

 -install filebeat
 These Beats allow us to collect the following information from each machine:
 - _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._ filebeat monitors the log files or locations that are specified, it collects log events and fowwards them to either Elasticsearch or logstash metricbeat takes the metric and stats that it collects and ships them to the specified output in the winlogbeat you see the logging information, users and count of log ins, event levels and pretty pretty colors